Notification

 • Ensure that the Looker Studio connector is enabled in the Looker instance.

-• Looker instances with the Enable Allowlist feature enabled may require special setup.
-Contact Looker Support.
+• Looker instances that have the Enable Allowlist feature enabled may require special setup.
+Contact Support.

 • Ensure that the API endpoint for the Looker instance is configured properly.

-Looker Studio displays an error when trying to fetch Explore data Please contact Support or visit the Looker Studio Community.
+Looker Studio displays an error when trying to fetch Explore data Contact Support or visit the Looker Studio Community.

 Report a problem

-Report problems with the Looker connector to the Looker support team.
+Report problems with the Looker connector to the Support team.

-If you are a Looker Studio Pro customer and experiences problems related to Looker Studio features other than the Looker connector, contact Cloud Customer Care.
+If you're a Looker Studio Pro customer and experience problems that are related to Looker Studio features other than the Looker connector, contact Cloud Customer Care.

-If you are using the free version of Looker Studio, post your question or issue in the Looker Studio Help Community.
+If you're using the free version of Looker Studio, post your question or issue in the Looker Studio Help Community.

 Was this helpful?